eppleton/frgaal/README.md

 frgaal - a retrofit compiler for Java
 -------------------------------------

-This is a compiler for a future of the Java language:
+The aim of frgaal is to make many of the latest features and enhancements to the Java language available on older runtimes.
+It enables you to compile code like this to run on a Java 8 JRE:

 ```java
 import java.util.List;